datadudes/wsdl2avro/README.md

 programmatically or saved to disk.
 This library is particulary useful when you want to consume a SOAP service, and store the data somewhere (e.g. in a Hadoop cluster) serialized in Avro format.

-This library is very much alpha quality for now.
+This library has been extensively used in production.

 Features: